Clinical Associate Professor & Director of Dispute Resolution

 Send an email

-Dr. Gilmore serves as director and faculty within the Center for Dispute Resolution and Conflict Management at Southern Methodist University where she teaches graduate courses in mediation, communication, the psychology of conflict and neuroscience.
+Dr. Snyder serves as director and faculty within the Center for Dispute Resolution and Conflict Management at Southern Methodist University where she teaches graduate courses in mediation, communication, the psychology of conflict and neuroscience.
 She also teaches for The Werner Institute for Negotiation at the Creighton School of Law and the Straus Institute for Dispute Resolution at Pepperdine School of Law.

 Prior to her work at SMU, she worked as a program director for the Center for Public Policy Dispute Resolution at the University of Texas School of Law.
 She provided a wide range of ADR services including multi-party mediation to governmental agencies, policymakers and others involved in public disputes.
 Through her work at CPPDR, she served as a visiting faculty member at Hiroshima University.